How They're Made: Sola Cubes by Usagi No Nedoko - tortoise general store

 Cleaning and Sorting Materials

 Plants to be enclosed in Sola cubes are sorted by size and shape.
-They are also cleaned to prevent dust or debris from entering during enclosure.
+They are also cleaned to prevent dust or debris from entering during the enclosure process.

 Molding